 If you’re successful, we’ll take your preferences into account when we offer you a job.
 We may offer you a job at more than one department or agency.
 You can then select the one that is best for you.

 The list of participating departments and agencies for 2022 is still being finalised.
 Bookmark this page and check back later.

 We recruit at the APS2 and APS3 levels.
 We’ll consider you for both levels in our recruitment process.

 Once you complete the program, you’ll move up to the next APS level at your department or agency.

 Read more about role classifications in the Classifications and work level standards on the Australian Public Service Commission website.

 If you’re an APS2 apprentice, you’ll complete a Certificate IV in Government.
-You must complete this course to graduate.
+If you’re an APS3 apprentice, you’ll complete a Diploma in Government.
+You must complete the relevant course to graduate.